 How will businesses be able to sell products on ONDC?

-Businesses will be able to sell products on Open Network for Digital Commerce by creating listings.
+Companies will be able to sell products on Open Network for Digital Commerce by creating listings.
 Each listing will include information about the product, such as the price, description, and delivery options.

 ONDC Announces a Hackathon to Promote Open Networks Innovation